4 Tips for Staying Safe in Extreme Heat

 With summer in full swing, much of the nation is under extreme heat.
 High temperatures can be harmful, and at times potentially lethal, for those who work in the field, like installers.
 There are ways those who work outside can keep themselves safe during these warmer months.

 According to the Occupational Safety and Health Administration, those working outside in extreme heat should drink cold water even when they’re not thirsty.
 The recommended amount is one cup every 20 minutes.

 Magid, a safety equipment supplier, also suggests employers take the following precautions to keep their workers hydrated:

 Certain varieties of electrolyte-replacing beverages absorb into bodies faster than water.
-Sports drinks and other electrolyte-replacing beverages help replace salts or minerals we lose after an hour of exposure to high temperatures; however, electrolyte-replacing drinks should never be the sole drink choice.
+They help replace salts or minerals people lose to high temperatures; however, electrolyte-replacing drinks should never be the sole drink choice.

-Many sodas and energy drinks contain high amounts of sugar and caffeine and as a result of its diuretic properties, caffeine can cause dehydration.
-While many workers enjoy the taste of energy drinks and sodas, cool water and electrolyte-replacing beverages are the better choices because they deliver all the benefits.
+Many sodas and energy drinks contain high amounts of sugar and caffeine, which can cause dehydration because of its diuretic properties.
+Cool water and electrolyte-replacing beverages are the better choices.

 If drink stations are far from work areas, or contain warm water, employees will likely neglect their hydration needs.
 It’s vital to ensure cool liquids are accessible and available all day long.